-Holiday Party Planning 101: Building a Charcuterie Board
+Party Planning 101: Building the Perfect Cheese + Charcuterie Board

-When it comes to planning the perfect holiday dinner appetizer that allows guests to nibble and mingle, there’s one spread that generally ranks supreme.
+When it comes to planning the perfect party appetizer that allows guests to nibble and mingle, there’s one spread that generally ranks supreme.
 Everyone loves it – even if they’ve never heard the proper name for it.

--Choose a variety of meat with different textures
+- Choose a variety of meats with different textures

 When it comes to cheese, you want a selection of young and aged as well as soft and hard.
 If you’re serving wine, you’ll want to be sure that the wine can stand up to an especially creamy (ie: French Brie) or strong cheese (ie: Gorgonzola).
 But aside from using your best discretion with cheese and wine pairing (there are tons of helpful websites for this), have fun with your cheeses!
 We like a perfectly balanced aged Gouda, hard and nutty Manchego, and a truffle-infused Brie.

-In addition to some crusty bread or water crackers, be sure to include 2-3 small accompaniments for a delightful contrast.
-Charcuterie “add-on’s” like whole grain mustard, fig jam, almonds, grapes, and olives will help balance out the meaty, salty, and rich elements from the meats and cheese.
+In addition to some crusty bread or crackers, be sure to include 2-3 small accompaniments for a delightful contrast.
+Charcuterie “add-ons” like whole grain mustard, fig jam, almonds, grapes, and olives will help balance out the meaty, salty, and rich items.

 If you’re serving charcuterie as a party appetizer, we suggest sticking to about 3 ounces of meat and cheese (total) per person.
 If you’re serving it as a main course, 6 ounces per person is sufficient.
 Remember though that it’s always best to have leftovers rather than not enough.
 Most cured meats and cheeses last up to 2 weeks in the fridge too.